Cecilia Phalen Abbott

-Cecilia Phalen Abbott (born November 13, 1959) is the First Lady of Texas since 2015, as she is married to the Governor of Texas Greg Abbott.
+Cecilia Phalen Abbott (née Phalen; born November 13, 1959) is the First Lady of Texas since 2015, as she is married to the Governor of Texas Greg Abbott.
 She is also the first Hispanic First Lady of Texas.

-Early life, education, and personal life
+Early life and education

 Cecilia Phalen was born on November 13, 1959.
 Abbott was raised in San Antonio, Texas by her parents, both of whom were educators, and she had three siblings.
 Abbott graduated from Thomas Jefferson High School.
 She then attended the University of Texas at Austin, where she met her future husband, Greg Abbott.
 She later attended the University of St. Thomas, where she received a bachelor's degree in psychology, a master's degree in education, and a master's degree in theology.